oroinc/documentation/book/scale_nodes.rst

 There are several ways to achieve this:

-- the simplest solution is to share the attachments folder, the same way as with cache folder.
-However this way is not the fastest one if there is a lot of work with attachments.
+- the simplest solution is to share the attachments folder, for example, using NFS, however this way is not the fastest one    if there is a lot of work with attachments.

 - another way is to configure KnpGaufretteBundle to use the external storage, such as Azure Blob Storage/AwsS3/AmazonS3/FTP/SFTP/MogileFS/MongoGridFS/Open Cloud/Dropbox, see full